List of Dragon Ball characters: Son Goten

 In order to save the world from Majin Buu, Goku and Piccolo teach Goten and Trunks the fusion technique, which allows them to form a single being, Gotenks (ゴテンクス, Gotenkusu).
 Gotenks battles Buu multiple times but he is unable to defeat Buu even as a Super Saiyan 3.
 Buu temporarily absorbs Gotenks to increase his own power, but Vegeta and Goku are able to retrieve him from Buu.
 When Buu destroys the Earth, Goten and Trunks are killed.
 The Dragon Balls later bring Goten back to life along with the rest of the Earth in order to give energy to Goku's Genki-Dama attack, which defeats Buu.
 Goten and Trunks appear as the protagonists of the eleventh Dragon Ball Z feature movie, Bio-Broly.

 Goten is one of the most popular characters in the series.
 Japanese fans voted Goten the sixth most popular character of the Dragon Ball series in a 2004 poll.
 Goten is ranked number 13 on IGN's Top 13 Dragon Ball Z Characters List, and came in 6th place on Complex.com's list "A Ranking of All the Characters on 'Dragon Ball Z'"; Sheldon Pearce notes that the character exists mostly as part of a pair with Trunks, who is the more assertive member of the duo, and their bond makes them extremely compatible to undergo the fusion technique.

-Masako Nozawa voices Goten in Japanese, while he is voiced by Kara Edwards (as a child) and Robert McCollum (as a teen) in the Funimation dub.
+Masako Nozawa voices Goten in Japanese, while he is voiced by Kara Edwards (as a child) and Robert McCollum (as a teen) in the Funimation dub, by Jillian Michaels (as a child) and Gabe Khouth (as a teen) in the Ocean dub, and by Scott Hendrickson in the Blue Water dub.
 He is also voiced by Dana Hayes in the Bang Zoom!
-Entertainment dub.
+Entertainment dub of Super.